dzamo/hotmap/README.md

 # HotMap

-A simple web application targeting mobile devices which produces a crowdsourced heat map inspired by the widespread unrest in South Africa in July 2021.
+A simple web application targeting mobile devices which produces crowdsourced heat maps inspired by the widespread unrest in South Africa in July 2021.
-Any member of the public can send a report of a threat near their current location using the form and view the reports of others using the heat map and tabular listing.
+Any member of the public can send a report of one of preset number of categories near their current location using the form and view the reports of others using the heat map and tabular listing.

 Reports are stored in a PostgreSQL table by the service layer in hotmap.nim.
 Because there is no report verification, two measures are present in an attempt to maintain the heat map's integrity.

-1. A reporting device, currently identified by IP address, can only submit one report very two hours.
+1. A reporting device, currently identified by IP address, can only submit 5 reports every 24 hours.
 2. The heat map itself relies on a SQL view that weights reports by the number of neighbouring (within 200m currently) reports on the assumption that legitimate reports will be corroborated by other reporters.